-The Government of India has also adopted the policy of liberalisation, privatisation and globalisation (LPG).
+The government of India has also adopted the policy of liberalisation, privatisation and globalisation (LPG).
 As a result, many foreign banks, foreign mutual funds, foreign investment trusts and merchant banks, many foreign insurance companies have been operating in India either independently or as joint ventures with Indian companies.
 Indian financial sector is now a globalised sector.

 - 4. State the advantages of investing money in mutual funds.
-(Sections 7.8 & 7.9.3) - 5.
+(Sections 4.8 & 4.9.3) - 5.
 Distinguish between administered and market-determined rate of interest.

-Ans: As the names suggest, administered interest rate is fixed by the administration, i.e., by the financial authority.
+Ans: In sections 5.8.1 and 5.8.2 we have discussed the concepts of administered interest rate and de-regularised or market determined rate of interest.
+As the names suggest, administered interest rate is fixed by the administration, i.e., by the financial authority.
 On the other hand, market rate of interest is determined by the forces of market, i.e., by the forces of demand and supply of the factors or variables influencing the rate of interest.
 While Keynes argues that the rate of interest is determined by the demand for and supply of money, neo-classical economists think that the rate of interest is determined by the demand for and supply of loanable funds.
 There is still a third opinion given by classical economists that the rate of interest is determined by demand for capital (investment) and supply of capital (savings).
 Let us formally arrange the differences between the administered and market-determined rate of interest in terms of the following table.

-Administered Rate of Interest

-Market Rate of Interest

-- 1. It is determined by financial authorities of a 1.
-It is determined bv market forces. country. - 2.
-This is determined by authorities with a view to attain some objectives, say, to check inflation, to regulate money supply, to promote economic growth, etc. - 3.
-The government, the central bank and some other financial authorities of a country determine administered rate of interest after some discussion and consideration of various related factors. - 4.
-There are differential interest rates for fulfilling different purposes. - 5.
-Determination of an optimum rate of interest by the financial administration is very complex. - 6.
-This rate of interest can be used to attain some macroeconomic goals.
+Administered Rate of Interest Market Rate of Interest 1.
+It is determined by financial authorities of a country.
+1. It is determined by market forces.
+2. This is determined by authorities with a view to attain some objectives, say, to check inflation, to regulate money supply, to promote economic growth, etc. 2.
+The e mai rket rate of inte erest h as no such n view.
+The government, the Central Bank and some other financial authorities of a country determine administered rate of interest after some discussion and consideration of various related factors.
+There are differential interest rates for fulfilling different purposes.
+Determination of an optimum rate of interest by the financial administration is very complex.
+This rate of interest can be used to attain some The market determines this rate of interest.
+While Keynesians think that it is determined by demand for and supply of money, neo- classicals think that it is determined by demand for and supply of loanable funds.
+There will be only one market rate of interest as determined by market forces.
+It has no such complexity.
+Here everything is left to the market forces.
+Market- determined rate of interest may or may not be suitable for the benefit of the economy. ermined leey, neo- demand nterest as ything is y or may macroeconomic goals.
 The rate of interest is suitably adjusted for the benefit of the economy.

-- 2. The market rate of interest has no such view. - 3.
-The market determines this rate of interest.
-While Keynesians think that it is determined by demand for and supply of money, neoclassicals think that it is determined by demand for and supply of loanable funds. - 4.
-There will be only one market rate of interest as determined by market forces. - 5.
-It has no such complexity.
-Here everything is left to the market forces. - 6.
-Market-determined rate of interest may or may not be suitable for the benefit of the economy.
+State the functions of State Financial Corpor s 3.10.2 &

-- 6. State the functions of State Financial Corporations.
-(Now out of syllabus of C.U.) - 7.
+6. State the functions of State Financial Corporations.
+(Sections 3.10.2) 7.
 Discuss the major changes in the Indian Financial System since the early 1990s.